brettkan/FlucRestaurantMenu/README.md

 node index.js
 ```

-After the node server is running, navigate to localhost on port 3000 to access the app
+After the node server is running, navigate to localhost on port 3000 to access the app.